mcoria/chesstango/README.md

 Builder pattern has been implemented with different participant classes
 - Builder: ChessBuilder class declares the interface.
 - Concrete Builders
-    - ASCIIOutput, the result is retrived with method xXX
+    - ASCIIOutput, the result is retried with method xXX
-    - FENCoder, the result is retrived with method XX
+    - FENCoder, the result is retried with method XX
     - ChessBuilderParts
     - ChessBuilderBoard
     - ChessBuilderGame